 No equipment shall be purchased before funds are available to cover the cost.
 A Petty Cash fund will be established to cover day to day expenses.
 The Petty Cash fund is set at $100 between monthly general business meetings.
 Money expended from the Petty Cash fund must be approved by a club officer and receipt presented at the next meeting for reimbursement.
 The Petty Cash fund can be suspended or reinstated by a vote of the membership.

 ARTICLE X: Parliamentary Authority

-SECTION 1.
-Roberts Rules of Order newly revised shall govern proceedings of the club.
+The latest edition of Roberts Rules of Order Newly Revised shall govern proceedings of the club.

 ARTICLE XI: Amendment of Bylaws

 These Bylaws can be changed, rescinded or amended or new bylaws can be adopted by a change proposed by the board of directors and adopted by a two-thirds majority vote of the members present at a meeting.